Alessandro-Dodon/InflationForecast/README.md

 ## Files

+**NOTE**: For best results, start with the PreProcessing.R file, as the other scripts assume the data has already been pre-processed.

 PreProcessing.R: Handles data preparation, including addressing autocorrelation issues, plotting time series graphs, removing missing values, and other essential preprocessing steps.

 AR1.R: Uses the AR(1) model, a baseline gold standard, as the benchmark for evaluating more complex models.